sachinchoolur/lightGallery/site-astro/src/content/docs/localization-rtl.md

 ---
 title: 'Localization & RTL'
-description: 'Localize every lightGallery label from one strings object and mirror the gallery for right-to-left pages — in vanilla JavaScript, React, Vue and Angular.'
+description: 'Localize every lightGallery label from one strings object and mirror the gallery for right-to-left pages, in vanilla JavaScript, React, Vue and Angular.'
 lead: 'One strings contract for every label, and an opt-in RTL layer that mirrors the whole gallery.'
 date: 2026-08-07T00:00:00.000Z
 draft: false